sheltonial/protractor-http-mock/README.md

 	    status: 204 // The HTTP status code for the mocked response.
 This is an optional field.
 	  }

-Path is matched by regular expression when `pathRegEx` is set to `true`
+Path can also be matched by regular expression

 	  request: {
 	    path: /^\/products\/1\/items$/,
-	    pathRegEx: true,
 	    method: 'GET',
 	  },
 	  response: {